Earth’s Energy Budget-Seasonal Cycles

 Quantitative: e.g., 1.)
 Around 10°N, there is a balance whereby there is an apparent balance between absorbing and reflecting energy.
-2) The Southern Hemisphere falls mostly in the range of 30 - 162.5 W/m² .
-3)The Northern Hemisphere falls mostly in the range of -30 to -207.1 W/m²
+2) The Southern Hemisphere falls mostly in the range of 30 - 160 W/m² .
+3)The Northern Hemisphere falls mostly in the range of -30 to -168 W/m².

-3. Direct students to observe the color legend and its values.
+3. Direct students to observe the color legend above the mapped image and its values.
 It is important to note that the ranges vary among all plots, meaning that the minimum and maximum values may be different and represented by different colors on the color bar.
 However, negative values are represented by blue in all plots, and positive values are represented by red in all plots.

 Again, review the Monthly Net Flow of Energy towards Earth by Longwave and Shortwave Radiation with Clouds but tell students that this is an image captured by NASA satellites showing Atmospheric Radiation in January 2015.

 Explain that places in white represent areas where the amount of incoming and outgoing energy are in balance.
-(NOTE: It is hard to differentiate in the grayscale image; you may wish to project the colored image for the whole class to view if a color printer is unavailable).
+(NOTE: It is hard to differentiate in the grayscale image (black and white image); you may wish to project the colored image for the whole class to view if a color printer is unavailable).
 Have students analyze the mapped images and identify the following:

 Where do you think more heat is being given off?
 What evidence do you have to support this?